weidai11/cryptopp/Readme.txt

 *** Side Channel Attacks ***

 Crypto++ attempts to resist side channel attacks using various remediations.
+The remdiations are applied as a best effort but are probably incomplete.
+They are incomplete due to cpu speculation bugs like Spectre, Meltdown, Foreshadow.
+Intel generally refers to them as "Microarchitectural Data Sampling" (MDS).

-We believe the library is mostly hardened but the remdiations may be incomplete.
-The first line of defense uses hardware instructions when possible for block ciphers, hashes and other primitives.
-Hardware acceleration remediates many timing attacks.
-The library also uses cache-aware algoirthms and access patterns to minimize leakage.
+The library uses hardware instructions when possible for block ciphers, hashes and other operations.
+The hardware acceleration remediates some timing attacks.
+The library also uses cache-aware algoirthms and access patterns to minimize leakage cache evictions.

 Some of the public key algorithms have branches and some of the branches depend on data that can be private or secret.
 The branching occurs in some field operations like exponentiation over integers and elliptic curves.
 The branching has been minimized but not completely eliminated.

 Crypto++ does not enagage Specter remediations at this time.
 The GCC options for Specter are -mfunction-return=thunk and -mindirect-branch=thunk, and the library uses them during testing.
 If you want the Specter workarounds then add the GCC options to your CXXFLAGS when building the library.

 If you suspect or find an information leak then please report it.